phalcon-orphanage/docs/ja/reference/response.rst

     <?php

-    // Redirect based on a named route return $response->redirect(array(
+    // Redirect based on a named route return $response->redirect(
+        array(
             "for"        => "index-lang",
             "lang"       => "jp",
             "controller" => "index"
-    ));
+        )
+    );

-Note that a redirection doesn't disable the view component, so if there is a view asociated with the current action it will be executed anyway.
+Note that a redirection doesn't disable the view component, so if there is a view associated with the current action it will be executed anyway.
 You can disable the view from a controller by executing $this->view->disable();

 HTTPキャッシュ
 ----------
-One of the easiest ways to improve the performance in your applications and reduce the server traffic is using HTTP Cache.
+One of the easiest ways to improve the performance in your applications and reduce the traffic is using HTTP Cache.
-Most modern browsers support HTTP caching.
-HTTP Cache is one of the reasons many websites are currently fast.
+Most modern browsers support HTTP caching and is one of the reasons why many websites are currently fast.

 HTTP Cache can be altered in the following header values sent by the application when serving a page for the first time: